Problems with ELISA IgG Testing for Food Allergies

 More revealing was that higher IgG levels were also distinctly related to where the subjects lived and that region’s general diets.
 In those areas where more corn consumed, for example, more people had higher IgGs related to corn – regardless of whether they reported a food intolerance to corn or not.

-In other words, the IgG testing revealed nothing about food intolerances among the population.
+In other words, the IgG testing revealed nothing about food intolerance among the population.

 And healthy people can have similar levels of heightened IgGs as those who have food intolerances: